cupOJoseph/malocchio-site/DEPLOYMENT.md

 This creates:
 - `dist/index.js` - Express server
 - `dist/public/` - Frontend files (React app)
+- All new features and changes are included

 ### 2. Prepare for Deployment
 ```bash